Using smartphones and GPS for navigation

 Occasionally GPS signals are jammed by the military for training purposes.
 We are sometimes informed of when this is scheduled to happen and include a news story on the website if the jamming is likely to affect hill walkers, though there are also GPS jamming exercises which are not announced.

-Regardless of which device you choose you should still carry and be able to navigate effectively with a paper map and compass.
+Regardless of which device you choose you should still carry and be able to read a map and understand how it relates to the ground around you.

-You need to be able to understand from the map what the terrain will be like, choose suitable routes from it and be able to make decisions about changing your route if you need to.
+Having the ability to understand from the map what the terrain will be like, choose suitable routes and be able to make decisions about changing your route if you need to is vital for anyone venturing into the Scottish hills.
 For example, in the winter, there may be a dangerous cornice where a summer route runs close to the edge of the cliffs above a corrie.
 Plans may also change, the weather may close in, heavy rain might mean that a burn won't be crossable, there may be an accident.
-All such eventualities can’t be pre-programmed into a GPS, so everyone needs to be able to look at the map – whether on paper or a screen – and work out the best way to adjust any route to deal with changing situations.
+All such eventualities can’t be pre-programmed into a GPS or digital map, so everyone needs to be able to look at the map – whether on paper or a screen – and work out the best way to adjust any route to deal with changing situations.

 Every hill and mountain walker needs to learn how to interpret a map, and to navigate effectively using a map and compass, including in poor visibility.